adikulkarni0/pxdocs/content/shared/portworx-install-with-kubernetes-cluster-pair.md

 {{<info>}}**NOTE:** When using ClusterPair in the context of Async DR, you must have a DR enabled Portworx license at both the source _and_ destination cluster to enable disaster recovery mode.
 If you do not have these licenses, enabling disaster recovery mode will fail.{{</info>}}

-To pair storage specifying the following fields in the `options` section of your `ClusterPair`:
+To pair the storage, specify the following fields in the `options` section of the `clusterpair.yaml` file saved previously:

-* `ip`, with the IP address of the remote Portworx node
+* `ip`, with the IP address of any of the remote Portworx nodes
 * `port`, with the port of the remote Portworx node
 * `token`, the token of the destination cluster obtained fom the previous step.
 * `mode`: by default, every seventh migration is a full migration.
 If you specify `mode: DisasterRecovery`, then every migration is incremental.
 When doing a one time Migration (and not DR) this option can be skipped.